17tanya/Leetcode-Data-Structures-and-Algorithms/README.md

-# Leetcode / Data-Structures-and-Algorithms :sparkles:
+# :fire: Leetcode / Data-Structures-and-Algorithms :fire:
 This repository contains solutions to coding problems based on Data Structures and Algorithms.
 It aims to help people understand the application of DSA concepts in questions. :rocket:
 ## :pushpin: Dynamic Programming
   - [MIT 6.006 Dynamic Programming](DynamicProgramming/MIT-6.006-IntroToAlgosNotes/)